aryan0416/24BAI70697_ADBMS/README.md

 ## Academic Purpose

-This repository is maintained for academic purposes and contains the practical assignments and implementations completed as part of the Advanced Database Management System course.
+This repository is maintained for academic purposes and contains coursework, practical experiments, assignments, and implementations completed during the course.